-Appealing Process
+Appeal Process

-If a student misses more than 5 days due to major illness, accident, death in the family or if all of a student's absences can be verified by a physician or if there are rare, extenuating circumstances, that student could file an appeal along with his/her parent or guardian to an attendance committee to be excused from those days missed.
+If a student misses more than 7 days, the parent will be required to file an appeal to an attendance committee.
 The committee will consider all the facts of each case in deciding whether to grant or deny the relief required.
 Relevant factors may include, but not limited to, the following:

 - 1. The reasons for the accrued or anticipated absences - 2.
-The extent to which the reasons for each absence were documented at the time the absence occurred and/or at the time of appeal.

-- 3. Whether all eligible class work has been satisfactory completed. - 4.
-The number of times the student has requested reinstatement of credit.
+The extent to which the reasons for each absence were documented at the time the absence occurred and/or at the time of appeal. - 3.
+Whether all eligible class work has been satisfactory completed. - 4.
+The number of times the parent has requested reinstatement of credit.
 The parent or guardian of the student may submit an appeal to the attendance policy committee requesting reinstatement of credit.
-The student and parent will be informed if an appeal must be filed.
-The appeal should provide the following information in the student's hand writing. - 1.
+The parent will be informed if an appeal must be filed.
+The appeal should provide the following information. - 1.
 Date of the appeal. - 2.
-A complete explanation of the reason(s) why the appeal should be granted - 3.
+A complete explanation of the reason(s) why the appeal should be granted. - 3.
 Any appropriate documentation. - 4.
 Signature of the parent or guardian with the date. - 5.
 Turned in to the principal.

 The appeal committee will meet once a semester to review appeals.
-Within one week of the appeal committee's final decision, the parents will be notified.
+Parents will be notified.